tohllyd/gitbgn/Readme.md

 # This is Begineer guide to git

-This is an amazing project...
+This is an amazing project..